givenand/aws-kinesis-video-webrtc-workshop/workshop/content/2-kvswebrtc/2-building-raspberrypi/_index.en.md

 +++
-title = "Using a Raspberry Pi 4" chapter = true weight = 2
+title = "Using a Raspberry Pi" chapter = true weight = 2
 +++

-The following steps assume that you have successfully installed the latest version of the Raspbian OS, have connected your Raspberry Pi to a network that is available to you, and that you are able to remotely access your Raspberry Pi either via SSH or VNC.
+The following steps assume that you have successfully installed the latest version of the Raspbian OS, have connected your Raspberry Pi to a network that is available to you, and that you are able to remotely access your Raspberry Pi either via SSH or VNC or to a local display.

 The following diagram illustrates how you will interact with your device as well as with AWS Cloud resources.
 ![Raspberry Pi Overview](/images/RaspberryPiOverview.png)

 ## Hardware BOM

-This portion of the workshop was tested around the use of the Raspberry Pi 4.
+This portion of the workshop was tested around the use of the Raspberry Pi 3.
 You can acquire your own hardware either directly through the [Raspberry Pi website](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), or you can purchase a starter kit from [Amazon.com](https://www.amazon.com/CanaKit-Raspberry-4GB-Starter-Kit/dp/B07V5JTMV9/ref=sr_1_5?dchild=1&keywords=raspberry+pi+v4&qid=1617645178&sr=8-5).

 There are a wide array of Camera modules available today for the Raspberry Pi.
-For this workshop, we have tested the [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/), although the instructions provided here should work with any Raspberry Pi CSI port ribbon cable camera module.
+For this workshop, we have tested the [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/) and a standard USB webcam; although the instructions provided here should work with any Raspberry Pi CSI port ribbon cable camera module.

 ## Raspberry Pi Setup